 In early 2017, legislation was passed requiring financial advisers to hold a degree to practice.
 New financial advisers need a degree by 2019, while existing advisers need qualifications by 2024.
 If you are eligible for our Challenge Assessment, you can also gain credit for your existing knowledge and experience, so you can fast-track your path to the full qualifications you now need.

-The Challenge Assessment will be available for the following units: Communication and Ethics in Financial Planning, Principles of Financial Planning, Investment Planning & Superannuation, Estate Planning and Funds Management & Portfolio Selection.
+The Challenge Assessment will be available for the following units: Communication and Ethics in Financial Planning, Principles of Financial Planning, Investment Planning, Superannuation, Planning for Retirement and Funds Management & Portfolio Selection.

 If you currently have more than two years’ experience, you can undertake two Challenge Assessments with Western.
 These will help us evaluate your knowledge and fast-track your pathway to an accredited qualification.